GalmyLouis/rapyTrip/README.md

 # rapyTrip

-Rapy Trip es una app que permite ver en tiempo real los transporte publicos y las rutas que estos recorren.
+Rapy Trip is an app that shows in real time the buses and its correspondent routes.

 ## Development